DanIsraelMalta/Useful-Functions-and-Classes/README.md

 * Dictionary.h - compile-time fixed-size bi-directional map (dictionary) for integer types

 * arithmetic_comparison.h - safe (no implicit casting) arithmetical value comparison with no run time costs

+* expand_stl.h - extend many STL algorithms to operate on homogeneous parameter packs or a variadic amount of collections where each collection can be of a different type but must hold the same underlying type.